mmiele/DASH/meeting-minutes/sonic-dash-community-weekly/README.md

 1. In GitHub, click on the message file you want to read.
 2. In the next window click the link **View raw**.
 This will download the file on your machine.
 3. Navigate to the downloaded file and click on it.
 This opens the file in Outlook.
 Good reading!!

-Hopefully this will be a better experience for the team.